Showing posts with label Hifra. Show all posts

 Are those arguments conclusive?
 Certainly not.
 But they are better than nothing.

-And that is why critical sense is so important.
+And that is why critical thinking is so important.

 Pilot Capless LS – Pilot Iroshizuku Yama-budo